open-compensation-token-license/license-token-website/wikisrc/nft-for-content-creators.md

 ### 1. Greater Artistic Control and Ownership

 NFTs allow creators to mint their work, ensuring each piece is unique and authentically theirs.
+Learn more about [NFTs and Digital Ownership](https://www.license-token.com/wiki/nf-ts-and-digital-ownership).

 ### 2. Royalty Earnings

 NFTs can be programmed with [smart contracts](https://en.wikipedia.org/wiki/Smart_contract), enabling creators to earn royalties whenever their NFT is resold.
+For more on this, see [NFT Royalties](https://www.license-token.com/wiki/nft-royalties).

 ### 3. Direct-to-Fan Sales Model

 NFTs allow creators to connect directly with their audience, removing intermediaries and enabling more profit retention.
+Explore [NFT Marketing](https://www.license-token.com/wiki/what-is-nft-marketing) for strategies to enhance direct sales.

 ### 4. Innovation and Experimentation

 NFTs open up novel creative possibilities, such as interactive art, augmented reality, or unique experiences exclusive to NFT owners.
+Discover more about [NFT Innovations](https://www.license-token.com/wiki/nft-innovations).

 ## Getting Started with NFTs as a Content Creator